 When you want to share a model with a third-party without revealing intellectual property, protect the model.
-When you create a protected model, you conceal the implementation details of the original model by compiling it into a model reference.
+When you create a protected model, you conceal the implementation details of the original model by compiling it into a referenced model.
 The protected model includes derived files to support the optional functionalities that you specify.

 When you protect a model, you can allow the user of the protected model to: